 It's just he stapled some good things with a bunch of things that didn't make sense.

-And if you were vice president Pence right now, wouldn't you be thinking, is this Donald Trump's way of getting me booted from the ticket?
+And if you were Vice President Pence right now, wouldn't you be thinking, is this Donald Trump's way of getting me booted from the ticket?

-But that's listen, you're not looking for an expert in viruses to take control of the government response.
+Listen, you're not looking for an expert in viruses to take control of the government response.

-You're looking for some no, no.
+You're looking for something.

-What you're looking for is somebody that can that can bring in the right people, put them in the right places, and manage the the total big picture of number one, preventing and keeping Americans healthy and safe, and and also the the finding solutions, number two, and and keeping the markets a little calm because we are doing a good job.
+What you're looking for is somebody that can bring in the right people, put them in the right places, and manage the total big picture of, number one, preventing and keeping Americans healthy and safe, and also finding solutions.

-Uh but at the end of the day, by the way, I have a question.
+But at the end of the day, by the way, I have a question.

-Who are you voting to that?
+Who are you voting on?

 Who's your candidate for 2020?

-I'm I'm dying to know.
+I'm dying to know.

 So far, Mayor Pete is my candidate.

-All right, 25 till the top of the hour, 800 nine-four-one Sean.
+All right, 25 till the top of the hour, 800-941.

-You want to be a part of the program.
+Sean, you want to be a part of the program.

 And all right, best of audio, then straight to your calls.